Olivenatural/Data_projects_TripleTen/Sprint14_Text_ML/README.md

 8. 📁 Project Structure
 9. 💡 Key Takeaways
 10. 🚀 Next Steps & Improvements
-11. 🖼 Project Files
+11. 📌 Project Files
 12. 👤 Author & Connect

 ---

 ## 🎯 01 — Problem Statement

-Online communities need scalable ways to moderate large volumes of text.
+Online platforms need scalable ways to moderate large volumes of text.
 Manual review is time-consuming, inconsistent, and does not scale.

+The goal of this project is to build a machine learning model that can accurately classify movie reviews as **negative or positive** based on text alone.

 ---

 ## 🎯 02 — Project Goals

-- Preprocess and normalize text data
+- Preprocess and normalize raw text data
 - Compare multiple NLP modeling approaches
 - Optimize performance using F1 score
-- Select a production-ready model
+- Select a model suitable for production use

 ---